Can guinea pigs eat strawberries?

-For guinea pigs to remain healthy, happy, and playful and lead a long and fulfilling life, pet parents often include various foods in their diet and often wonder, can guinea pigs eat strawberries.
+For guinea pigs to remain healthy, happy, playful, and lead a long and fulfilling life, pet owners include various foods in their diet.

-Good-natured, quick-witted, cute, and rather unpretentious, adults and children like them.
+Good-natured, quick-witted, cute, and rather unpretentious, guinea pigs are great pets.

-Guinea pigs are easy to manage, not picky about foods, and take up very little space.
+Guinea pigs are easy to manage; they are not picky about foods and take up very little space.

 Can Guinea Pigs Eat Strawberries?